 3. Meet Fringe fans and comedians alike at the Pleasance

 It’s no exaggeration to say that, for the duration of the Fringe, Edinburgh becomes the centre of comedy in the UK.
 Popular panel shows go on hiatus during this time to allow their stars to decamp to Scotland’s first city.
 When they do, they are likely to end up spending some time in the general area of the Pleasance, a performing arts theatre complex which hosts influential shows and, equally importantly, a beer garden.
-Spend awhile here, and you will meet comedy royalty.
+A must-do in Edinburgh Fringe Festival, spend awhile here, and you will meet comedy royalty.
 You’ll also pick up a lot of flyers, but it’s the Fringe, so indulge this – go see a show; chances are you’re seeing the first steps of a future legend.

 Address: Pleasance Courtyard, 60 Pleasance, Edinburgh EH8 9TJ